 It is advisable to call in a reputable HVAC service company, such as Arista Air, to inspect your system for an AC refrigerant leak.
 Arista Air has the equipment to detect leaks rapidly, which means less expense to their clients.
 If your system only has a couple of small leaks, AC refrigerant leak repair is a common course of action.

 If there are many leaks or serious ones, your HVAC professional, may recommend replacing your refrigerant coil.
 While this is more costly than repairing holes, you will have the satisfaction of knowing no more leaks are around the corner, your system will perform at a higher level and you will save on electric costs.

 If you suspect an AC refrigerant leak is the culprit behind your air conditioner’s poor performance, you will have to decide if you will hire a contractor to make an AC refrigerant leak repair or if it’s time to invest in a new HVAC system.
 If you’re facing this dilemma, read this guide that can help you make this tricky decision: Repair or Replace?
 A guide to making an informed choice when your HVAC system is down.

 Refrigerant R22 phase-out deadline: 2020

-With the sun setting on the use of R22 at the start of 2020 and if your system is cooled with R22, you should carefully weigh whether an expensive repair is worth the investment, especially on an older system.
+If your system is cooled with R22, you should carefully weigh whether an expensive repair is worth the investment, especially on an older system.
 If your system is in tiptop shape, an option may be to retrofit it to use a new refrigerant.
 Learn more about your options from this informative guide: R22 Refrigerant Phase Out: Do You Need to Replace Your AC?.